wearecodets/hw1-Nimtech89/terminal.md

 type "cd .." then type "rm projects_to_delegate" to remove "projects_to_delegate"

-type "cd ../.." then type "cd home" and then type "rm -rf cleaning.txt" to remove "cleaning.txt"
+type "cd ../.." then type "cd home" and then type "rm -rf cleaning.txt" to remove "cleaning.txt".